Deconstructed Weak Isospin from a Symplectic Symmetry: The Model

 Here $\tilde{\mathcal{H}} = \Omega \mathcal{H}^*$ which is analogous to the conjugate Higgs doublet in the SM constructed with $\epsilon$.
 Expanding in terms of the doublets $H_i$ due to the block-nature of the symmetry group

 where as usual $\tilde{H}_i = \epsilon H_i^*$.
 Since only $\braket{H_3}\neq 0$, the fermion mass matrices only have non-zero entries in the 3rd row and are of the form

 where $v_H$ is the SM Higgs vev.

-The SM Higgs therefore introduces two issues.
-Firstly, if we assume only $H_3$ gets a vev, we need some additional structure to generate Yukawa couplings for the first and second generation fermions.
-As discussed in \cite{Davighi:2023xqn}, one could attempt to form higher order operators to generate these couplings.
-However, additional care must be taken to ensure $\braket{H_1} = \braket{H_2}=0$.
-Assuming the UV Higgs multiplet has a renormalisable potential of the standard form
+The SM Higgs sector therefore introduces two related issues.
+First, if only $H_3$ acquires a vev, the renormalisable Yukawa matrices are rank one, so additional structure is required to generate masses for the first- and second-generation fermions.
+As discussed in Ref.~\cite{Davighi:2023xqn}, this can be described effectively through higher-dimensional Yukawa operators involving the link-field spurions.
+Second, the vacuum alignment $\langle H_1\rangle=\langle H_2\rangle=0$ is not automatic.
+For example, if the UV Higgs multiplet has a renormalisable potential of the standard form

-where $\mu_\mathcal{H}^2 >0$, expanding $\mathcal{H}$ in terms of the doublets $H_i$ gives a potential where all three $H_i$ get tachyonic mass terms and develop vevs.
-One resolution is to assume a mass term $\mu_\mathcal{H}^2<0$ and introduce extra scalars which can generate a tachyonic mass term for $H_3$ only.
-Two candidates for these scalars are introduced in the next section, $S$ and $\Phi$.
-However, since the focus of this work is the constraints coming from heavy gauge fields with origin in $\Sp(6)_\text{L}$ we leave an analysis of the scalar potential and vacuum alignment for future work.
+with \(\mu_\mathcal{H}^2>0\), then expanding \(\mathcal{H}\) in terms of the doublets \(H_i\) gives tachyonic mass terms for all three doublets.
+One possible way to obtain an inert $H_1,H_2$ sector is instead to take $\mu_\mathcal{H}^2<0$ and generate a tachyonic mass term dynamically only for the SM-like Higgs direction through couplings to additional scalars.
+We introduce two scalar candidates, $S$ and $\Phi$, in the following subsections.
+However, since this work focuses on the heavy-gauge-boson phenomenology of the $\Sp(6)_\text{L}$ sector, we do not attempt a complete scalar/Yukawa completion here.
+We return to these issues in Sec.~\ref{sec:scalar_yukawa_completion}.